leec94/SY0-701-notes/README.md

 - Software-defined networking (SDN): a network technology that involves dynamically configuring and managing network devices and services through software
 - Decentralization: network design that involves distributing the control and authority among multiple nodes or entities
 - Port security: feature of managed network switches that allows an organization to limit which devices can connect to a network based on their physical addresses (MAC addresses)
+- Secure Access Service Edge (SASE): a cloud-based solution that integrates network security and WAN capabilities
+- Software-defined wide area network (SD-WAN): provides centralized network management, flexible routing, and traffic management capabilities.
+It can be hosted both on-premises and in the cloud, giving it an edge for comprehensive WAN optimization

 Redundant Array of Independent Disks (RAID)
 - Striping: spreads the data  for a single volume across 2 or more drives